matthewbowling123/Engineering_4_Notebook/README.md

 For this assignment I was asked to not only print the area of a traingle made by three imported points but also to display the triangle on a graph displayed on an OLED.

 ### Code
+Give credit to that person at the top of your code with the following: "I used large portions of Jack's work in this assignment.
+Here is a link to their notebook."
+[code](

+### Code
 [Code](https://github.com/matthewbowling123/Engineering_4_Notebook/blob/main/raspberry-pi/LandingAreaOLED)

 ### Reflection